nais/doc/docs/observability/README.md

+---
+description: >-
+  NAIS offers several methods for monitoring and observing your applications.
+  This page describes the different options and how to use them.
+search:
+  boost: 2
+---
 # Observability

 Building and deploying applications is only half the battle.
 The other half is to be able to observe what's going on in your application.
 This is where observability comes in.